 Due to the variety of minerals involved in the process, petrified wood occurs in different colors, such as red, yellow, orange, blue, and green.
 Check list some of the minerals that involved in the petrification process and their influence on wood's color.

-• Petrified Forest National Park - Arizona
+• Petrified Forest National Park (Arizona)

-• Ginkgo Petrified State Forest - Washington
+• Ginkgo Petrified State Forest (Washington)

-• Gilboa Fossil Forest - New York
+• Gilboa Fossil Forest (New York)

-• Petrified Tree in Yellowstone - Wyoming
+• Petrified tree in the Yellowstone National Park (Wyoming)

-• Calistoga Petrified Forest - California
+• Calistoga Petrified Forest (California)

-• Escalante Petrified Forest State Park - Utah
+• Escalante Petrified Forest State Park (Utah)

 Petrified Forest National Park Arizona - Fossilized Desert Wonders: Close-up view of vibrant, fossilized wood with rich red and orange hues, showcasing the intricate patterns and textures of the petrified logs against a backdrop of arid desert soil and scattered rocks.